NLnetLabs/rotonda-doc/manual/source/installation.rst

 Before every new release of Rotonda, one or more release candidates are provided for testing through every installation method.
-You can also install a specific version, if needed.
+You can also install a specific version, if needsed

 .. tabs::

    .. group-tab:: Debian

        If you would like to try out release candidates of Rotonda you can add the *proposed* repository.
-This repository can live side by side wih the *main* repository.
+This repository can live side by side with the *main* repository.

        If you have already installed the *main*